 IC test handlers are used in the semiconductor industry to transport semiconductors to a tester and then sort them based on the test results.

 Epson's IC test handlers employ Epson's original robotics technology to achieve high throughput, stable operation, and excellent usability.

 Microdevices Operations Division and Other Operations Division

 Epson will contribute to the development of smart communications, power, transportation and manufacturing systems with advanced quartz timing and sensing solutions and low-power semiconductor solutions.

 Quartz crystal devices

 Quartz is an extremely frequency-stable material.
-Epson uses its original QMEMS®technology to exploit this feature to the fullest and provide crystal devices used in consumer products such as smartphones, as well as in infrastructure and automotive applications that require exceptional accuracy and reliability.
+Epson exploits this feature of quartz to the fullest to provide crystal devices used in consumer products such as smartphones, as well as in infrastructure and automotive applications that require exceptional accuracy and reliability.
 Epson is filling the timing and sensing needs of different industries with timing devices such as crystal units, oscillators, and real-time clock modules and sensing devices such as gyrosensors.
-We are also creating new value with unique devices such as micro atomic oscillators.
+We are also creating new value with unique devices such as micro atomic oscillators